To view pdf files (.pdf) you will need Adobe Reader. Download Adobe Reader Now

 The group consisted of Dr. Teri Shaffer Yamada, Professor and Chair, Department of Asian And Asian American Studies; Dr. Terrence Graham, Associate Dean & Executive Director of International Programs; Heidi Zhang, Director of International Training Programs and Confucius Institute at CSULB; Kevin Xue, Associate Professor, Confucius Institute at CSULB; and Monica Zhu, Project Coordinator at Confucius Institute at CSULB.
 These visitors came to visit CI/SDSU and Confucius Classroom schools in San Diego County to learn about the key points of CI/SDSU’s well established programs and the successful Mandarin immersion programs.

-Dr. Lilly Cheng, Managing Director of Confucius Institute at San Diego State University, and Anne Chu, Project Manager of Confucius Institute at San Diego State University greeted these guests warmly upon their arrival.
-In her opening welcome speech, Dr. Cheng shared with them the main focus of CI/SDSU, and the fundamental segments behind the outstanding performance by the students at both students.
-She encouraged these educators to seek their own pathway to establish a unique program fitting local needs and requirements at Long Beach, Los Angeles.
+Dr. Lilly Cheng, Managing Director of Confucius Institute at San Diego State University, and Anne Chu, Project Manager of Confucius Institute at San Diego State University, greeted these guests warmly upon their arrival.
+In her opening welcome speech, Dr. Cheng shared with them the main focus of CI/SDSU and the fundamental characteristics backing the outstanding performance by the students at both schools.
+She encouraged these educators to seek their own path to establish a unique program fitting the local needs and requirements at Long Beach, Los Angeles.

 At the meeting, Dr. Lilly Cheng introduced CISDSU and its Chinese language and culture promotion in Southern California and Baja California region.
 Then she introduced CISDSU’s Confucius Classrooms and community programs.
 Both parties look forward to collaborations in the future to further promote Chinese language and culture in San Diego.See Less